Bleeding due to injury: applying a tourniquet. How to properly apply a tourniquet

 Atraumatic tourniquet "Alpha"

-It is not excluded the setting of a tourniquet in the armpit and inguinal region, as well as on the neck
+Placing a tourniquet in the axillary and groin area, as well as on the neck, is not excluded

-• Before applying the tourniquet, it is necessary to elevate the limb;
+• Before applying a tourniquet, it is necessary to elevate the limb;

-• If possible, a tourniquet should be applied as close as possible to the wound, from the side of the blood flow;
+• If possible, a tourniquet should be applied as close to the wound as possible, on the blood flow side;

-• When setting the tourniquet, 2-3 tours are performed, evenly stretching the tourniquet, so that the tours do not lie one on top of the other, the tourniquet should press the vessel to the bone protrusion;
+• When placing a tourniquet, perform 2-3 rounds, evenly stretching the tourniquet so that the tourniquets do not overlap one another, the tourniquet should press the vessel to the bony protrusion;

 • In case of bleeding from the wrist area, a tourniquet is applied to the shoulder;

-• After setting the tourniquet, be sure to indicate the exact time of its setting (hour and minutes);
+• After installing the tourniquet, be sure to indicate the exact time of its installation (hour and minutes);

 • The part of the body where the tourniquet is placed must be accessible for inspection.
-This is necessary to observe the changes that can occur in the absence of blood supply;
+This is necessary to monitor changes that may occur in the absence of blood supply;

-• The victim, to whom a tourniquet has been applied, must be transported to a medical facility and treated there in the first place;
+• The victim who has a tourniquet applied must be transported to a medical facility and treated there first;

-• The tourniquet should be removed gradually, gradually loosening it, after performing anesthesia;
+• The tourniquet should be removed gradually, loosening it little by little, after performing anesthesia;

-• The tourniquet should be held for no more than 2 hours on the lower extremities and no more than 1.5 hours on the upper ones, with the condition that every 30-40 minutes the tourniquet will be loosened for 20-30 seconds.
-In the cold season, the tourniquet holding time is reduced to 40-60 minutes on the lower extremities and 30-40 minutes on the upper ones.
-Low temperatures impair circulation in tissues, especially in the extremities, this is due to reflex vasoconstriction under the influence of cold.
-During long-term transportation of the victim, they burn every 30-40 minutes, regardless of the external temperature, should be removed for 20-30 seconds until the skin below the tourniquet turns pink.
-This can be done for several hours, the time originally recorded in the note should not be changed.
+• The tourniquet should be kept for no more than 2 hours on the lower extremities and no more than 1.5 hours on the upper extremities, with the condition that the tourniquet will be loosened for 20-30 seconds every 30-40 minutes.
+In the cold season, the tourniquet holding time is reduced to 40-60 minutes on the lower extremities and 30-40 minutes on the upper extremities.
+Low temperatures impair circulation in tissues, especially in the extremities, this is due to a reflex narrowing of blood vessels under the influence of cold.
+During long-term transportation of the victim, a tourniquet is applied every 30-40 minutes, regardless of external temperature, should be removed for 20-30 seconds until the skin below the tourniquet turns pink.
+You can do this for several hours; do not change the time originally written in the note.
 This technique allows you to avoid irreversible processes in the tissues of the limb.
 Temporary delivery of blood to tissues will help maintain their viability.

-• If, after applying the tourniquet, the limb abruptly begins to swell and turn blue, the tourniquet should be immediately removed and reapplied.
+• If, after applying a tourniquet, the limb suddenly begins to swell and turn blue, the tourniquet should be immediately removed and reapplied.
 At the same time, controlling the disappearance of the pulse below the application of the tourniquet.

 Method of applying a tourniquet to a limb

-1. The upper third of the shoulder is the place of application of the tourniquet in case of bleeding from the vessels of the upper limb, the tourniquet is applied.
+1. The upper third of the shoulder is where the tourniquet is applied.
+In case of bleeding from the vessels of the upper limb, the tourniquet is applied.
 In case of bleeding from the vessels of the lower limb, a tourniquet is applied in the middle third of the thigh.

-2. A towel or clothing of the victim should be placed under the tourniquet so as not to pinch the skin and the pressure on the vessels was uniform.
+2. A towel or the victim’s clothing should be placed under the tourniquet so as not to pinch the skin and the pressure on the vessels is uniform.

-3. The limb is lifted, a tourniquet is brought under it, stretching it as much as possible.
-Then wrap around the limb several times.
-Tours should lie next to each other while not infringing on the skin.
-The first round is the tightest, the second is applied with less tension, the next with a minimum.
-The ends of the tourniquet are fixed on top of all tours.
+3. The limb is raised, a tourniquet is placed under it, stretching it as much as possible.
+Then wrap it around the limb several times.
+The tours should lie next to each other without pinching the skin.
+The first round is the tightest, the second is applied with less tension, the subsequent ones with minimal tension.
+The ends of the tourniquet are secured over all tours.
 The tissues should be compressed until the bleeding stops, no more, no less.
-It is important to make sure that there is no pulse in the arteries below the applied tourniquet.
+It is important to make sure that there is no pulse in the artery below the applied tourniquet.
 If the disappearance of the pulse is incomplete, after 10-15 minutes the limb will swell and turn blue.

-4. Apply a sterile dressing to the wound.
+4. Apply a sterile bandage to the wound.

-5. Attach a piece of paper with the exact time of applying the tourniquet (hour and minute).
+5. Attach a piece of paper with the exact time of application of the tourniquet (hours and minutes).

-6. Fix the limb using a transport splint, bandage, scarf or other available means.
+6. Secure the limb using a transport splint, bandage, scarf or other available means.

-The method of applying a tourniquet on the neck
+Method of applying a tourniquet to the neck

-In emergency situations, the application of a tourniquet to the vessels of the neck is vital and can save a life.
-However, the setting of the tourniquet on the vessels of the neck has some features.
+In emergency situations, applying a tourniquet to the vessels of the neck is vital and can save lives.
+However, placing a tourniquet on the vessels of the neck has some peculiarities.

-Setting technique: a tissue roller is applied to the bleeding wound (a sterile bandage is better, if not, improvised means can be used).
-The roller is pressed with a tourniquet, then wrapped around the arm or the tire.
-Pulse stop monitoring is not required.
-You can keep the tourniquet around your neck for as long as you need.
+Staging technique: A cloth cushion is applied to the bleeding wound (preferably a sterile bandage; if not, you can use improvised means).
+The roller is pressed with a tourniquet and then wrapped around the arm or splint.
+Control of pulse arrest is not required.
+You can keep the tourniquet on your neck for as long as necessary.

 Criteria for a correctly applied tourniquet: